mulesoft-labs/connector-certification-tools/README.md

 ## Features

 There are 4 types of different rules supported.
+New rules can be declared in the file src/main/resources/rules.json.

 ### Rule Type 'source.pom'